-Prof. Deichmann has taught full-time at Bentley since earning his Ph.D.
-(University at Buffalo) in 1999.
-His other Bentley courses include GLS 110: Global Regions, GLS 325: Global Tourism, and GLS 276 Transition Economies of Europe, as well as Social Context for the Bentley MBA.
-He has led 16 travel study courses to countries including Germany, Poland, Czechia, Croatia, Bosnia, and Ghana, and he assisted with programs in South Africa, Chile, Turkey, and China.
+Prof. Deichmann has taught full-time at Bentley since earning his Ph.D. in Economic Geography (University at Buffalo) in 1999.
+His other Bentley courses include GLS 110: Global Regions, GLS 270: Contemporary Europe, GLS 325: Global Tourism, and GLS 276 Transition Economies of Europe.
+He has led 15 travel study courses to countries including Germany, Poland, the Czech Republic, Croatia, Bosnia, and Ghana, and he assisted with programs in South Africa, Chile, Turkey, and China.
 His research is on foreign direct investment, international tourism, and economic convergence with a regional specialty of Central and Eastern Europe.
 Prof. Deichmann's non-fiction travel book entitled Passion for Place: Embracing Global Wanderlust was published in 2015.
-His wife Karen is a Senior Manager of Human Resources at Comcast, and they have three kids: Charlie (19), Isabela (17), and James (15).
-Interests include travel, music, movies, hiking, and running "tenth-marathons".
-In 2014, he finished his 20-year quest to visit all 3143 counties in the USA.
+His wife Karen is a Senior Manager of Human Resources at Comcast, and they have three kids: Charlie (20), Isabela (18), and James (16).
+Interests include travel, music, movies, hiking, and running "tenth-marathons" with his Pyrenees/Shepherd Larry Mullen, Jr. In 2014, he finished his 20-year quest to visit all 3143 counties in the USA.